signalfx/signalfx-agent/docs/auto-discovery.md

 ## Troubleshooting

-The simplest way to see what services an instance of the agent has discovered, along with the variables that can be matched against this service, is to run the command `signalfx-agent status`.
-Near the end of this output will be a list of discovered endpoints that the agent knows about.
+The simplest way to see what services an instance of the agent has discovered is to run the command `signalfx-agent status endpoints`.
+The fields shown will be the same values that can be used in discovery rules.

 ## Manually Defined Services